tmpfs/trucks/README.md

 * `files` Array list of HTML files to compile.
 * `css` String path to write the generated stylesheet.
 * `js` String path to write the generated javascript.
+* `eol` String override the default EOL for concatenation.

 ### trucks.load